 Women’s Suffrage Movement through song.
 Centennial of Suffrage reaches back to the period following the Civil War, when pioneering women launched a wide-ranging reform movement that would bear fruit in many aspects of American life, most notably in the struggle for women’s enfranchisement.
 Hear the songs that capture the mood of Americans on both sides of the suffrage debate, and learn about the iconic women who fought for their most fundamental political rights.

-Centennial of Suffrage debuted in November 2019 and was a critical success, with dates now being booked all over the US for 2020.
-Note that both in-person and virtual bookings are being accepted for this program through December 2022.
-Watch the Current Tour & Show Dates page to learn where Cece will be appearing next, and follow her on Facebook and Instagram for real-time updates on the program and her travels on the road.
+Centennial of Suffrage debuted in November 2019 and has been performed in numerous live and virtual venues.
 Can’t wait to see the show?
 Buy your commemorative program on Amazon, and you’ll receive a selection of songs from the program that you can download from for FREE!

 Want a sneak peek?
-Here are a couple of songs recorded during rehearsal that will be a part of the live concert program.
+Here are a couple of songs recorded during rehearsal that are a part of the live concert program.

 “She’s Good Enough to Be Your Baby’s Mother and She’s Good Enough to Vote with You”